masroorejaz/react-simple-captcha/README.md

 # React Simple Captcha

-React Simple Captcha is a very powerful and easy to use captcha for React JS.
+React Simple Captcha is a very powerful, highly customizable and easy to use captcha for React JS.

  **Install**
 ```sh